|Nutrition Facts (per serving)|

 Pour mixture over meat, coating thoroughly.

-Turn meat over, cover and marinate for at least two hours.
+Turn meat over and cover and marinate for at least 2 hours.
 You can also marinate overnight.

-Cook the meat on the grill or in the oven (meat-side up) for 25 to 30 minutes, turning several times and basting with marinade.
+Cook meat on grill or in oven (meat-side up) for 25 to 30 minutes, turning several times and basting with marinade.

 The meat should be very tender.
-Depending on the thickness of the meat on the bones, you might need to cook the ribs for a longer or shorter time.
+Depending on the thickness of the meat, you might need to cook ribs for a longer or shorter time.
 To serve, garnish with scallions.